Internships

 For students seeking academic credit for an internship, here is the process for starting and successfully completing your internship in STCO 48300.

-1. Meet the prerequisites for enrolling in STCO 48300.
+1. Meet the prerequisites outlined above for enrolling in STCO 48300.

 2. Find an internship.

-• Students are responsible for finding their own internships.
-The Department of Strategic Communication refers all host companies to register with TCU Career Services and post their internships opportunities with FrogJobs.
+• Students must find their own internships.
+The department refers all host companies to post their internships opportunities with FrogJobs.
 Students can also get help finding internships from the internship director.

 • Internships must be approved in advance by the internship director.